aryarm/as_analysis/scripts/README.md

 ### remove_indels.r
 This R script extracts SNPs from a text file containing read counts.
 Its output is used by `prepare_counts.r`.

+### merge_results.py
+This python script can be used to merge the final results of the pipeline into a single csv file.
+It is provided for the convenience of the user and is not officially part of the counts pipeline.